muratsat/kaspersky-hackathon/task1/readme.md

 Download and install special version of SDK KasperskyOS for the hackathon: [https://ds.mai307.ru/s/CrM38T9X2LtABnZ](https://ds.mai307.ru/s/CrM38T9X2LtABnZ.)

 We will use Docker container running Debian 10 for the hackathon.
-The image if build from [Dockerfile](./Dockerfile) and it comes with KasperskyOS SDK installed
+The image is build from [Dockerfile](./Dockerfile) and it comes with KasperskyOS SDK installed

 ## Table of contents
 1. [Downloading Kaspersky sdk package](#Downloading_Package)